Historic Music Programs

 The Days When We Were Young

 A companion piece to the CD recording, which includes selections from four of our most popular historic music programs.

 This presentation is geared more toward entertainment than academics.
 Historic details are presented to a lesser degree.

-The program can include material from any of my presentations in a mix and match musical journey through American
+The program can include material from any of our presentations in a mix and match musical journey through American

 Sweet Sorrow: Historic Songs of Love, Pursuit, Connecting and Parting